Extension Members in C#

 }

-Just like with extension methods, here you can also use generics, which means you can do something like this:
+Just like extension methods, here we can also use generics, which means we can do something like this:

 {